D-Visas: Residence Permits for General Employment

 - Visa fees apply

-In this visa category, based on previous experience most applications will usually be processed within 2 months.
+In this visa category, most applications are typically processed within 2 months.
 This also applies to accompanying family members.

 3. Book an appointment to apply for your visa.